-Students who wish to do so may designate cultural anthropology, physical anthropology, archeology, or anthropological linguistics as an area of concentration, depending on which subdiscipline's specific degree requirements they satisfy.
+Students who wish to do so may designate cultural anthropology, biological anthropology, archeology, or anthropological linguistics as an area of concentration, depending on which subdiscipline's specific degree requirements they satisfy.
 Alternatively, students may designate medical anthropology as an area of concentration if they have taken Patients and Healers, Medical Anthropology 1, Medical Anthropology 2, and 12 elective credits from a list of approved courses.
 The area of concentration will be officially recorded on the student's transcript, but does not appear on the diploma.
 In any case the degree awarded is not in the area of concentration but simply in anthropology.

 See Faculty of Arts and Sciences requirements.